Do you have Hip Pain?

 My ‘Real’ Diagnosis and Some Much-Needed Help for my Hip Pain

 Finally, at my husband’s insistence, I saw my doctor.
 The doctor ordered an MRI and we reviewed the results together.
 Yes, I had Osteoarthritis of the Hip.
 I felt both disappointed and relieved.
-I was disappointed that I had Arthritis but at the same time I was relieved that I finally knew what was causing my pain.
+I was disappointed that I had Arthritis but at the same time I was relieved that I finally knew what was causing my hip pain.

 So when my Doctor and I were discussing what to do I asked him about the jump rope (I was sure he would say – ‘YES!
 Strengthen those bones!”.
 But he didn’t say that, his eyes opened wide and he shook his head, just a little and said “that would be unwise”.

 Ok, now I had hope, because as bad as the diagnosis was, being able to research and study more about what exercises can help has been a blessing.
 I also learned about what not to do – and jumping is the first on my list.
 I also found some things that seem to ease the pain and symptoms for me that I want to share.

 Armed with a my Doctor’s exercise for Hip Arthritis, I started doing more research.
 The best advice was actually that one exercise he gave me to work my leg (print it here -> Hip Abduction) and to not use force on that hip.

-I go to the gym early on the weekend (before it gets crowded) and worked out on an Elliptical for 30 minutes, but found that didn’t help.
+I go to the gym early on the weekend and worked out on an Elliptical for 30 minutes, but found that didn’t help.
 Then I thought about that Hip Abduction exercise and when I saw the 2 Lateral Elliptical machines, I figured it was similar movement, so I gave it a try.